 4. Soil Is Too Moist or Too Dry

-Similar to the humidity issues, the moisture of your seed starting soil can greatly impact seed germination rates.
+Similar to the humidity issues, a lack of moisture of your seed starting soil can also greatly impact seed germination rates.

 We use a pressurized sprayer to create a fine mist for watering our seedlings.
 This works well as it minimizes disturbance of the seeds.
 It also is much easier on our hands than a typical bottle sprayer.
 We try to assess the soil’s moisture and provide the balance in between soaking wet and lightly moist.